ricardomobile/mylinks/README.md

 # My Links
-R1-My links based on a free and open source alternative to LinkTree - the LinkFree by [Michael Barney](https://github.com/MichaelBarney)
+My links based on a free and open source alternative to LinkTree - the LinkFree by [Michael Barney](https://github.com/MichaelBarney)